josephmluna/LabWebsite/lab_charter/index.md

 **Ad-hoc meetings:** Send me an email or schedule a meeting on our Google Calendar if you need to talk for any reason.
 Even better, feel free to stop by my office; unless I'm in a meeting, my door is always open!

 **The Great Luna Lab Cookout:** Usually in May / June around graduation, we take a Monday off and go to the park and have a cookout.
-While everyone else is working, we're grilling and having a good time.
+It's always a fun time!

 ## Electronic Lab Notebooks

-> "Because the faintest ink is always better than the sharpest memory"
+> "Because even the faintest ink is better than the sharpest memory"

 Maintaining a meticulous and up-to-date electronic lab notebook is not only good scientific practice but also a legal requirement.
 It is crucial for the reproducibility of our work and for meeting the obligations set by grant institutions, publishers, and the School.